Financial-Times/structured-google-docs-client/README.md

 const content = await berthaDocs(googleDocId, { transform: transformationFunction });
 ```

-You will need to add a file named `.env` to your project folder with the following secret variables:
+You will need to add a file named `.env` to your project folder with the following secret variables (generate these from when you create a [service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) with authorized access to the Google Drive API):

 - PRIVATE_KEY_ID
 - PRIVATE_KEY (private key needs to be base 64 encoded)